westonbeard/linkedout/README.md

 - I've provided the code, but unfortunately it is broken :( Your job is to walk through the errors, knock them out and get the app working.

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.